allabouterik/OldTimeSportsmen/src/content/gallery-postcards.md

         Big time.

         Hastily, Leo
-    - id: 933b
+    - id: 993a
       postmark: |-
       mainText: |-
+        Dear Friend Mabelle

         Well it is some time since I wrote to you.
 You see I am married now and am quite busy so you will have to excuse me ha ha.
 What do you think of our game and our big rug ain't it fine 10th long and more.

-        Wish you good luck as ever.
+Wish you good luck as ever, Emit.
     - id: 1361a
       postmark: |-
         Mrs Neal Redman

         Whittier, California
       mainText: |-
         Well I thought would let you know.
 You owed me a letter.

-        We are well hope you the same.

-        hope you a merry Xmas, & go hunting with them & guess you know the crowd we have had lots of fun & lots to eat.
+We are well hope you the same. hope you a merry Xmas, & go hunting with them & guess you know the crowd we have had lots of fun & lots to eat.

         By By, Mrs. J. H. Daugherty
     - id: 1413a